Struggling to stand out? It might be time to take it personally…

 Do you wait to be told what to do, or do you lead by example?

-If you veer towards the latter, you’re probably the proactive worker that most employers are looking for.
-After all, they don’t always have the time to monitor their employees 24/7, so a team of quick thinkers with a high level of initiative is key to a smooth-running workplace.
+If you veer towards the latter, you’re probably the proactive worker that a lot of employers are looking for.
+A team of quick thinkers with a high level of initiative is key to a smooth-running workplace.

 Luckily, there are a few ways to demonstrate proactivity in an interview.